Hard Drive 101

 For many years, Advanced Technology Attachment (ATA) connections were the favored internal drive connection in PCs.
 Apple adopted ATA with the Blue and White G3 models.
 ATA drives must be configured as either a master or a slave when connecting.
 This is usually accomplished by the use of a hardware jumper or, more recently, through the use of a cable that can tell the drive to act as either a master or slave.

-ATA also goes by the name ATAPI, IDE, EIDE, and now, PATA, which stands for Parallel ATA.
+ATA also goes by the name ATAPI, IDE, EIDE and PATA, which stands for Parallel ATA.
 ATA is still in use in many computers today, but most drive manufacturers are switching over to SATA (Serial ATA).
-If you’re buying new enclosures, we suggest staying away from PATA in favor of SATA.
+If you have any devices that still use PATA drives, that’s a good clue that you’re in need of an upgrade.

 SATA